ndextools/ndex-morphcs/docs/general-information.md

 ### Running the Application
-The executable program containing all dependencies is named `morphcx.jar`, and is found in this repository's `${project}/target` directory.
+The executable program containing all dependencies is named `morphcx.jar`.
+A `zip` or `tar` file of this asset is obtained using this repository's [Releases](https://github.com/ndextools/ndex-morphcx/releases) function.
+Download the file by clicking on the appropriate asset file link.

+The executable file should be placed in a directory pointed to by the Java CLASSPATH environment variable or in the current directory.
+If the program is not found, it is likely Java is not installed or is incorrectly configured.

 The program is a Java executable, thus the Java JRE 8 or JDK 8 must be installed on your computer.
 To test if Java is installed, enter the following on the Terminal or Command-line/PowerShell prompt:
 ```text
 java -version
 ```
-If the program is not found, it is likely Java is not installed or is incorrectly configured.

 Execute the program in a Terminal or Command/Powershell shell using the following general format.
 ```text